 =IFERROR(VLOOKUP("*"&C5&"*";$B$5:$B$12;1;0);"")

-Here we have set the first row of the Athlete Popular Name column at the lookup_value field.
+Here we have set the first row of the Popular Name column at the lookup_value field.

 And the Athlete Name column as the lookup_array.
 Since we need to check partial match we have used the asterisk signs as wildcards.
 This sign denotes that any number of characters can be there.

-- Thereafter, when the match is found the formula will return the full name we selected in the cell.
+- When the match is found the formula will return the full name we selected in the cell.

-- Next, use the Fill Handle option to apply the formula to all the cells.
+- Use the Fill Handle option to apply the formula to all the cells.

-- After that, you will get the final result accordingly.
+- You will get the final result accordingly.

-Note that, in cell E6, you have found a gap as in the C6 cell you have entered the name Dhoni, which the formula can’t find in column B.
+Note that, in cell E6, you have found a gap as the C6 cell contains the name Dhoni which the formula can’t find in Column B.

 =IFERROR(INDEX($B$5:$B$12;MATCH("*"&C5&"*";$B$5:$B$12;0));"")

-- Afterward, you will get results for this cell and then use Fill Handle to apply it to all cells.
+- Press Enter to get results for the cell and then use the Fill Handle to apply it to all cells.

 - MATCH(“*”&C5&”*”;$B$5:$B$12;0): In the first portion, we will find the desired cell ranges we want to use.